Intro

 Overcoming Challenges and Enhancing Success:

-- Choose assays that are relevant to the drug’s properties and intended route of administration.
+- Assay Selection:- Choose assays that are relevant to the drug’s properties and intended route of administration.

 - Consider using a tiered approach, starting with simple assays and progressing to more complex ones.